ahmad-ra/CPU-scheduler-GUI/README.md

 # CPU-scheduler-GUI
-GUI to schedule processes to run on  virtual CPU and choose different scheduling algorithms
+GUI to schedule processes to run on  virtual CPU and choose different scheduling algorithms includong the ability to see #live simulation